Murdock135/research-agentic_salmonella_langgraph/readme.md

 > If you want to inspect the related code, `config/load_env.py` is responsible for looking for API keys

-When running with Docker, either pass `--env-file .env` to `docker run` or mount your `~/.secrets` directory as shown above.
+When running with Docker, either pass `--env-file .env` to `docker run` or mount your `~/.secrets` directory; see `docs/docker_usage.md` for examples.
 The `.env` file is intentionally excluded from the image via `.dockerignore` so your secrets aren’t baked into the image.

 # FAQ